mscwilson/tracker_estate/tracker_details/lua.md

 Choose which platform entity properties to track |

 # SESSION CONFIGURATION
-Has session |
+Has session | n
-Foreground/background timeout | no
+Foreground/background timeout | n/a
-onSessionUpdate callback |
+onSessionUpdate callback | n/a
-Foreground/background callbacks |
+Foreground/background callbacks | n/a

 # SUBJECT CONFIGURATION
 Tracker Subject - adds to all events | no